brianthuynh10/bth-project/README.md

 ### Results of Baseline Model:
 The model achieved a R-Squared value of 0.73 on the testing data, meaning it explains 73% of the variance in the calorie count.
 While this indicates a moderate fit, there is room for improvement.
 I belive that this model isn't the best it could be becauase there could be more variables that could influence the amount of calories in a recipe such as carbohydrates, sodium, and saturated fat.
 Another possible column we could investigate is the tags column which has tags like 'low-calorie' which could influence the prediction my model makes.
 Ovearll, with the little features in the linear regression model, it does an okay job.
 A possible idea for the final model is trying polynomial regression to see if there is realtationship between the features and calories that I overlooked.

+<iframe
+src='Graphs/base_model_resid.html'
+width='800'
+height='600'
+frameborder="0"
+></iframe>

+Above is a residual plot that helps show how well a prediction model is performing.
+It shows for each y-value, how far away the prediction was from it using the formula, residual = obeserved_value - predicted_value.
+Typically, patterns in the graph shouldn't be present otherwise it might mean that the data is not linear.
+In this case, there is a slight pattern in the beginning with a curve, so we should retink about doing linear regression, maybe using higher degree polynomials will be better for our prediction.

 ## Final Model:
 For my final model, I incorporated additional features that I believe enhance the predictive accuracy: tags, high_protein, protein (grams), carbohydrates (PDV), and total fat (grams).
 Below is my rationale for selecting these features and the transformations applied: